 “It is not enough that my devotion to you has not helped me at all, but you are now made the victim of the hatred,’’ complains Boethius to Philosophy personalized, with the barbarians standing at the gates of Rome and himself sentenced to death.
-It seems that college students often formulate the very same complaint about studying philosophy; with no jobs around, the economy in crisis, they feel rather in need of some practical skills that would help them in these circumstances, or, in a seminary, of some training that would specifically prepare them for the path they are to undertake.
-My primary aim when teaching is to help students see why philosophy is both instrumentally and intrinsically valuable.
-On a more regular note, I am an Assistant Professor in Philosophy at Conception Seminary College.
-For past syllabi of my courses, and for a statement about teaching, see the Archive.
+The situation seems to be somewhat similar today: why should anyone waste their time studying philosophy, with no jobs around, the economy in crisis, rather than learning some practical skills that would be more useful in these circumstances?
+Despite all this, I teach philosophy – right now as a Lecturer in Philosophy at the University of Virginia.
+To see why, see my longer statement about teaching philosophy.

 Current and Recent Courses

-My office is in St. Maur Hall, A002 (lower level).
+My office is in Sycamore Hall, room 109.
 Please reserve a slot before coming to office hours to make sure I am here.
 You can make a reservation by clicking on the preferred slot below.
+Or, if you come by and my door is open, that means I am here – feel free to come in.

 Some General Resources for Students